OKStateACM/GitHubNotes2019/README.md

 	* First you have to tell Git who you are.
 So if this is your first time using Git, you'll need to enter the following commands first.
 		* Give Git your name using the command ``` git config --global user.name "Your name here" ```.
 		* Give Git your email using the command ``` git config --global user.email "your.email@here.com" ```
-* Next you'll want to create a repository.
+* Next you'll want to create a local repository.
 	* Enter the command ``` git init YourFolderNameHere ```.
 This will create a folder named YourFolderNameHere and make it into a repository.
 	* If you already have a folder that you want to make into a repository, navigate into that folder using the ``` cd ``` command.
 Once inside, enter the command ``` git init ```.
 * Now let's add things to our repository!